himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 draft    = "True"
 +++

-Over the last few months I have been learning about the open source automation server, [Jenkins](https://jenkins.io/).
-As I have digging into it, I have been thinking of ways to improve my home environment.
-One such way has been to utilize Jenkins to automatically build and deploy a "drafts" website, so I can stage a new post/website change on the home network, before publishing it to "production".
+The last few months I have been working more with the open source automation server, [Jenkins](https://jenkins.io/).
+While digging into it, I have been thinking of ways to improve my home build environment.
+One idea, was to utilize Jenkins to automatically build and deploy a "draft" website, so I can stage new posts/website change on my home network, before publishing it to the "production" website.
+Here is how that idea was Instantiated...

 <!--more-->